AKG (company): Headphones

 AKG also manufactures a range of high-specification headphones.

 The K50 model, introduced in 1959 were the world's first supra-aural and open-back headphones.

 The K1000 was the flagship model, but is no longer being produced.
 It was a unique fully open headphone.

 The current flagship model for the AKG headphone line-up is the K812.

 The K702 features a removable cord and is black, the K701 is white.
 The Q701 also has a detachable cable and comes in three color variants: white, black, and a lime green.
 All three models are still in production.
 The K701s have been largely used by professional musicians and technicians in recording studios.

 Many top recording studios use AKG K240 headphones as a solution for best general use for both monitor and playback.
 They received particular notoriety from their prominent display in Eddie Murphy's 1985 music video for "Party All the Time" (which features the K240 Monitor).

 Another notable, yet short-lived, model was the K280 Parabolic, a multi-driver headphone which focused compression waves to a central point in the earcup.

 As well as studio headphones, AKG also manufactures a range of Hi-Fi headphones and earphones for domestic use.
-One notable use includes Samsung, their parent company, using AKG to tune their headphones that come equipped with Samsung's most-recent flagship devices, starting with the Galaxy S8 and S8+, the stereo speakers as of the Galaxy S9, S9+, S10E, S10+, Note 9, and the Note 10 (USB Type-C connector).
+One notable use includes Samsung, their parent company, using AKG to tune their headphones that come equipped with Samsung's most-recent flagship devices, starting with the Galaxy S8, S8+ to Note 20 and Note 20 Ultra, the stereo speakers as of the Galaxy S9, S9+, S10E, S10+, Note 9, and the Note 10 (USB Type-C connector).

 In 2017, the Y50 model was awarded Product of the Year for on-ear headphones by What Hi-Fi? magazine.